New Khaki BASE Jump Watches From Hamilton

 | Launch | September 2009 |

-- (Apr 8, 2010) Hamilton Presents The Limited Edition Of Khaki X-Landing Watch.
 The Khaki X-Landing takes the emotions on a nostalgic journey back to the first all-metal aircraft of the 1920s, and the rationale on a trip co-piloted by a feature for measuring the top of descent (TOD).
-Integrating a standard descent angle of 3°, the Khaki X-Landing then reveals the number of nautical miles before the final destination that marks the start of the optimal descent in a smal, dedicated window...
+Integrating a standard descent angle of 3°, the Khaki X-Landing then reveals the number of nautical miles before the final destination that marks the start of the optimal descent in a smal, dedicated window... - Mar 15, 2010

-- (Mar 15, 2010) Hamilton Introduces New Pulsomatic Watch.
 The year 2010 marks the fortieth birthday of the world’s first LED digital watch, made by Hamilton.
-The liquid crystal display on the Hamilton Pulsomatic is powered by an innovative Swiss automatic movement, the H1970...
+The liquid crystal display on the Hamilton Pulsomatic is powered by an innovative Swiss automatic movement, the H1970... - Mar 15, 2010

-- (Mar 15, 2010) Hamilton Time Player.
 Hamilton took inspiration for the Time Player from a design the company originally created for a clock in the Stanley Kubrick movie, 2001 : Space Odyssey and brought it back to earth.
-To set the time in a desired time zone the wearer simply moves the corresponding miniature watch to the central square and adjusts via a crown...
+To set the time in a desired time zone the wearer simply moves the corresponding miniature watch to the central square and adjusts via a crown... - Mar 4, 2010